Tassilo Wallentin: Politics

 On 11 August 2022, Wallentin announced his candidacy for the 2022 Austrian presidential election.
 He was endorsed by billionaire and former politician Frank Stronach.
 On 21 August, Wallentin placed a full-page advertisement for his candidacy in the Krone bunt, the Sunday edition of the Kronen Zeitung.
 On the reverse side of the page was a signature form which could be cut out and filled in; the advertisement was composed to ensure the back of the form would be blank.
 Wallentin had researched and concluded that there was no regulation of paper thickness for signature forms, meaning that the newspaper cutout was legally valid for the signature-collecting process.
 On 24 August, he announced that he had received the 6,000 signatures needed to qualify for the election.
 By 29 August, he had received 18,000 signatures.

 Wallentin portrayed himself as an anti-establishment candidate.
 Commentators suggested he drew from the FPÖ's electorate, as well as older voters and ÖVP supporters.
 Prior to the campaign, there was media speculation that he could be nominated as the FPÖ's presidential candidate.

-Shortly after announcing his candidacy, Falter published screenshots of sexist content from Wallentin's Instagram account, which he had deactivated shortly before.
-One featured a nude photo of John Lennon and Yoko Ono with the caption "If you ever feel useless, remember that Yoko Ono destroyed the Beatles with an ass like this", and another image was captioned "It might be International Women's Day, but dinner won't be ready by itself."
-Another was a photo of an overweight woman wearing a shirt with the phrase "Don't grab me by the pussy", captioned "Leftists worry about things that will never happen."
-Wallentin responded that the account was satirical in nature, and that it would be "absurd" to accuse him of misogyny since the content targeted both men and women.
+Shortly after announcing his candidacy, Falter published screenshots of allegedly sexist content from Wallentin's Instagram account, which he had deactivated shortly before.
 He said that some of the content was posted by others, and argued that a few posts had been cherrypicked out of dozens as part of a mud-slinging campaign against him.

-Wallentin was a guest in ZIB 2 on 19 September, where host Armin Wolf confronted him over numerous false claims made in his columns in the Kronen Zeitung.
-For example, he had incorrectly claimed that asylum seekers received social security.
-Wolf also challenged Wallentin's assertion that, due to immigration, Muslims would make up "30 to 40 percent" of Austria's population in twenty years.
-Previously, in 2017, Vice published an article debunking false claims in Wallentin's articles.
+On 19 September 2022, Wallentin appeared as a guest on ZIB 2, where presenter Armin Wolf claimed that Wallentin's books contained numerous errors.
+For example, one of Wallentin's books stated that asylum seekers received minimum income support, although it was actually basic income support.
+Ultimately, this was the only error that could be proven.
+Back in 2017, Vice analysed a column by Wallentin and claimed that it contained numerous errors, but without providing any factual justification.

 Wallentin won 327,214 votes in the election, a total of 8.07%, placing fourth.